 - Cook the sweet potatoes for 20-25 minutes and then flip them over and cook or another 20 or until they look golden brown and crispy.
 Keep that oven light on and make sure you don't burn them!
 It happens quickly.

 - I ended up cooking mine in 4 batches, since I only have room for two baking sheets.
 You want to make sure the sweet potatoes are spread out in a thin layer on the baking sheet.
 You need to give them space so they crisp up!

-- Serve with your favorite mustard or aoil.
+Serve these with your favorite mustard or aioli.
 I ended up eating mine plain-- super awesome!!

 Hi!
 I’m Monica – recipe developer, matcha addict and lover of all things chocolate, kombucha and any & all puns.
 I am also the blogger, real food lover, & bonafide hustler behind the blog ‘The Movement Menu.’
 I’m so excited to welcome you to my happy space, where my appreciation of creative recipes and healthy & mindful eats come together to inspire you to live a healthy, balanced life.